 Over the years, the Duke Department of Psychiatry has increased in depth and breadth of its clinical, research and educational activities.
 The department first achieved national prominence in the mid-1950's under the chairmanship of Dr. Ewald Busse (1953-1974).
 A past president of the American Psychiatric Association, Dr. Busse is considered by many to be the founder of geriatric psychiatry.
-He is now emeritus professor of psychiatry and remains active in academic pursuits at Duke.

 The next chairperson, Dr. H. Keith Brodie (1974-1982), also became president of the APA, and later, Chancellor and President of the university.
 His successor, Dr. Barney Carroll (1983-1990), is a major contributor to our understanding of the neuroendocrinology of mood disorders.

 Dr. Dan Blazer (1990-1992) served as interim chairperson and then Dean of Medical Education at Duke.
 He is renowned for his research in psychiatric epidemiology and geriatric psychiatry.
 He returned to the Department of Psychiatry as Vice Chair for Education in 2011.
 (Click here to view video of Dr. Blazer's presentation, History of Duke Psychiatry, 1940-2012.
 Note that Duke NetID or a guest ID are required.)